vmware/vidm-saml-toolkit/README.md

 ## Overview

-vIDM SAML Toolkit is a simple Java SDK (software development kit) for web developers who want to implement "Sign In with VMware Identity Manager" for their web applications.
+vIDM (VMware Identity Manager) SAML Toolkit is a simple Java SDK (software development kit) for web developers who want to integrate vIDM with their web applications.

-It is not a small task for web developers to encode SAML request and decode SAML response without using any SAML library.
+VIDM provides Single-Sign-On (SSO) to SAML (Security Assertion Markup Language) compliant applications, but it is not a small task for web developers to make their applications SAML compliant.

 This toolkit can save developers' effort by providing some easy to use functions.
-With this toolkit, a web developer can implement SSO function with vIDM, even if he has no knowledge about SAML 2.0.
+With this toolkit, a web developer can implement SSO function with vIDM, even if he has no knowledge about SAML.
 This toolkit is platform independent, since it is written in Java.

-This toolkit can play two roles: service provider (SP) and identity provider (IDP) when integrating with vIDM.
+vIDM can play two different roles: identity provider (IDP) or service provider (SP).

+### Role 1: Use vIDM as IDP

+If you use vIDM as IDP, your web application will use vIDM as the SSO server.
+When user accesses your web application without a valid session, he will be redirected to vIDM for SSO. vIDM will tell your web application the user's ID if the user has been authenticated successfully.

-The toolkit supports following functions when act as SP:
+In such case, this toolkit supports the following functions:
-1. Initialize SSO service with vIDM URL
+1. Initialize an SSO service with vIDM URL
-2. Create an authentication request to vIDM
+2. Create an SSO request to vIDM
-3. Process an authentication result from vIDM
+3. Process an SSO result from vIDM
 4. Sign Out

+### Role 2: Use vIDM as SP

+If you use vIDM as SP, your web application should act as an IDP, and vIDM will use your web application as the SSO server.
+Once a user has logged in your web application, he can access vIDM and the applications managed by vIDM without typing ID/password again.

-The toolkit supports following functions when act as IDP:
+In such case, this toolkit supports the following functions:
-1. Initialize SSO service with vIDM URL
+1. Initialize a local IDP service and configure which vIDM can use this IDP
-2. Create an authentication request from vIDM
+2. Process an SSO request from vIDM
-3. Process an authentication result to vIDM
+3. Create an SSO result to vIDM
 4. Sign Out

 ## Try it out